dmorgorg/scs/src/posts/2025-05-20-CyL-Burgos.md

     distance="37.4 km, 51 m, 157.4 km to date"
   />

   <p><a href="https://www.cycle.travel">cycle.travel</a> offers several route-finding options: any, paved, gravel.
 The only obvious difference between <em>any</em> and <em>gravel</em> for today's route appeared to be the approach to the Via Verde.
 I began to doubt my choice of gravel when faced with a kilometre of high grass, occasional muddy puddles.
-But the puddles weren't to deep or muddy and I stayed upright.
+But the puddles weren't too deep or too muddy and I stayed upright.
 It clearly hadn't been driven or ridden in a while but I managed without embarrassing myself.
 Not that it would have mattered; there wasn't an audience.</p>

 <div class="w-50">
   <Img